Chloezhu010/42_Inception/README.md

 ## Notes
 ### What's mariaDB, wordpress, nginx?
-- MariaDB
+- MariaDB - the filing cabinet with all the info
     - A db server (fork of Mysql)
     - Store your data for wordpress, eg. blog post, user, comments, settings etc.
     - Without it, wordpress won't have a place to keep dynamic content
-- Wordpress
+- Wordpress - the actual service team doing the work
     - A php-based web app (a CMS: content manager system)
     - It's the actual website you'll access through your browser
     - Connect to mariaDB to save & retrieve data
-- Nginx
+- Nginx - the front desk
     - A web server: it listens for incoming HTTP(S) requests
     - Server static content (html, css, js, image) and forward php requests to wordpress
     - Here it's also used to termiante SSL